ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/README.md

   - center position of each window
   - 95% confidence value
   - 99% confidence value
-  - delta depth of each window
+  - differencee of read depth(delta-depth) between Sample1 and Sample2 at each window

 ### Visualization of moving average of read depth
+Plot

 ```
 Rscript Plot_DeltaDepth.R <Calculated_delta-depth.tsv> <Output_prefix>